 You probably already know when to try to conceive and that the best time for this is during your ‘fertile window’ – that 6-day period ending on the day of ovulation.
 If you don’t know when you ovulate, you can determine it by keeping track of your body temperature.
 If you have an average 28-day menstrual cycle, monitor your body temperature about 14 days after you start your period.
 A rise in body temperature of half a degree is indicative of your ovulation date.

 It is important to have a healthy body when getting ready to conceive.
-There’s no point trying for a baby if you can’t look after yourself.
-It’s vital to have a balanced diet and to cut out those naughty but nice vices.
+There is no point trying for a baby if you can’t look after yourself.
+It is vital to have a balanced diet and to cut out those naughty but nice vices.
 Coffee, sugar, alcohol and cigarettes all take their toll on your fertility and decrease your chances of getting pregnant.
 A man’s sperm may take months to develop before ejaculation and therefore a toxin-free lifestyle is essential.
 Stress can also have an impact on a couple’s relationship and affect fertility.
 Look for ways to reduce stress in your life.
 Maybe try meditation or yoga?
 Most of all, try to create an environment where both of you are relaxed and comfortable, so that sex is always fun and never a chore.

 A Conceivable Solution

 Having sex ‘on demand’ can take the fun out of it, which may lead to vaginal dryness.
 Most vaginal lubricants have been found to inhibit the conception process or have no positive effect at all.
 Conceive Plus® is different.
-Sperm-friendly, non-irritant with a balanced pH range, Conceive Plus® actively promotes egg fertilisation and increases your chances of getting pregnant.
+Sperm-friendly, non-irritant, with a balanced pH range, Conceive Plus® actively promotes egg fertilization and increases your chances of getting pregnant.
 Try it today and see the results for yourself.

 1 Fertility treatment less successful after 35.
 WebMD